 One of the biggest issues with joints like the knee is it doesn’t have a good blood supply to bring them oxygen.
 Because of this, it’s an extremely slow healer and if the body doesn’t heal properly within a set amount of time, it becomes a chronic issue, which is what we’re seeing happening over and over again.
 If the body is given a nutrient and oxygen dense environment, many times the body is able to actually repair and heal itself.
 The problem is, most standard methods, including NSAIDS like ibuprofen, actually block the body’s healing abilities.

-5. A Treatment that You’ve Probably Never Heard of Has Higher Success Rates than Surgery & Stem Cell at a Fraction of the Cost
+5. A Treatment that You’ve Probably Never Heard of Has Higher Success Rates than Surgery at a Fraction of the Cost

 RenuO2 is a root source treatment that utilizes precision placement deep in the fascia plane to promote temporary blood supply.
 This injection also includes empowered oxygen and nutrients to create an ideal environment for healing.
 This greatly increases the likeliness that the body will be able to do its job and heal the injury.

-RenuO2 costs significantly less than both surgery and stem cell, plus it doesn’t require any down time for recovery.
+RenuO2 costs significantly less than surgery, plus it doesn’t require any down time for recovery.
 Because it’s based on natural substances that are good for the body, the risks are very low.
 There have been no harmful side effects reported.
 However, patients have reported beneficial side effects like increased energy, improved mental clarity, reduction in headaches, and more.

 Learn more about RenuO2